stefanpython/forcast-Finnese/README.md

 # Weather App

 This is a simple React-based weather app that allows you to search for weather information by city name.
-It provides real-time weather data for the specified city, including current conditions and a 7-day forecast.
+It provides real-time weather data for the specified city, including current conditions and a 3-day(limited free api) forecast.

 ## Features